kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai Migration Toolkit

 The purpose of this project is to import content data to [Kontent.ai](https://kontent.ai) projects using various formats and export adapters.
 We provide `Kontent.ai` export adapter by default (meaning you can export data from Kontent.ai and re-import it to the same or different project).

-> [!TIP]
-> The idea behind this tool is that to migrate data into `Kontent.ai` you prepare your content into a specified format (json, csv..) and run it through this tool to import it.
-This tool takes care of preparing content items, language variants, moving items to proper workflow step, uploading assets, retry policy and some basic validation as well.
+> [!TIP] The idea behind this tool is to help migration of data into `Kontent.ai` from a simple object structure (json,
+> csv..).
+Developers should export data from their system into this format and use this tool to import it.
+This tool
+> takes care of preparing content items, language variants, moving items through workflow, publishing, archiving,
+> uploading assets, retry policy and some basic validation and more.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.

 # Getting started

 We recommend running data-ops with `npx`.
-Use `-h` or `--help` anytime to get information about available commands and their options.
+Use `--help` anytime to get information about available commands and their options.

 ```bash
 npx xeno-test --help
 # or